-Category data sou Description Years with available data Average sample size/ year or data coverage Potential issues to be reviewed

-VANUATU J
+VANUATU

-Catch stat istics

-squid ji igging from logbook 2019 logbook from VU has authorized 4

-fishery 2013 to now, vessels to conduct Pacific

-coverage saury and squid jigging

-100% fishery in NPFC

-Convention Area.

-However, the vessel only

-targets neon flying squid

-by hand when they

-couldn't catch Pacific

-saury.
-Until now, we have

-only had squid catch

-information in 2019.
+Catch s Catch statistics

+squid fishery jigging from logbook 2019 logbook from 2013 to now, coverage 100% VU has authorized 4 vessels to conduct Pacific saury and squid jigging fishery in NPFC Convention Area.
+However, the vessel only targets neon flying squid by hand when they couldn't catch Pacific saury.
+Until now, we have only had squid catch information in 2019.